Motion and Reactivity

 Reactive components

 More complex components with dynamically generated HTML are better implemented with a reactive component.
-These components support the same template syntax as the server-side components but the components can respond to user input.
+These components support the same template syntax as the server-side components, but the components can respond to user input.

 Islands of Interactivity

 Reactive islands are interactive components within the server-rendered, static HTML.
 This progressively rendering pattern is called the islands architecture.
-On this website, we have "join mailing list" islands, that are implemented as follows:
+On this website, we have join mailing list islands, that are implemented as follows:

 <div ="join-list">